-We applied population decoding methods to neuronal spiking data recorded in PFC and ITC in order to gain more insight into what types of information are contained in these regions, as well as how information is represented in these regions.
-By pooling information from hundreds of neurons, we were able to observe the time course of the flow of information in these areas with a fine timescale.
-Results from basic decoding analyses (Fig. 2) showed that ITC contained more information related to the currently viewed stimulus than PFC, while PFC contained more task-relevant information than ITC, which is largely consistent with the results originally reported by Freedman et al. The finer temporal precision in our analyses also revealed an 'anticipatory (2003).response' in both ITC and PFC, in which information about the category of the sample stimulus reemerged just prior to the onset of the decision stimulus, which seems similar to the increase in firing rate seen just prior to the onset of the decision period reported by Rainer et al. (Rainer and Miller 2002; Rainer et al. 1999) in macaque delayed match-tosample experiments.
-We speculate that this anticipatory reemergence of category information might be involved in preparing the network for processing the imminent decision stimuli as soon as they are shown, which could account for the monkeys' fast reaction times.
+observe the time course of the flow of information in these areas with a fine time scale.
+Results from basic decoding analyses (Fig. 2) showed that ITC contained more information related to the currently viewed stimulus than PFC, while PFC contained more task-relevant information than ITC, which is largely consistent with the results originally reported by Freedman et al. (2003).
+The finer temporal precision in our analyses also revealed an anticipatory response in both ITC and PFC, in which information about the category of the SAMPLE-STIMULUS reemerged just prior to the onset of the DECISION-STIMULUS, which seems similar to the increase in firing rate seen just prior to the onset of the decision period reported by Rainer et al. (Rainer and Miller 2002; Rainer et al. 1999) in macaque delayed match-to-sample experiments.
+We speculate that this anticipatory reemergence of category information might be involved in preparing the network for processing the imminent decision stimulus as soon as it is shown, which could account for the monkeys' fast reaction times.

 The ability to train a pattern classifier on data of one type and test how well the classifier generalizes to data recoded under different conditions is very useful for obtaining more compelling answers to several questions.
-By training a classifier on data from a subset of images from one category and then testing on data recorded when a different disjoint subset of images was shown, we were able to get a better estimate of how much 'abstract category' information is contained in both ITC and PFC (for more information about PFC's role in other categorization tasks see (Nieder et al. 2002) and (Shima et al. 2007)).
-Results from our analysis of abstract category information revealed that there is initially as much abstract category information in ITC as PFC, which was not seen in the original analyses by Freedman et al. (2003) due to the long length of the time periods used in their analyses, as well as potential biases introduced by only using 'selective' neurons when creating category-selective indices (see Introduction).
+By training a classifier on data from a subset of images from one category and then testing on data recorded when a different disjoint subset of images was shown, we were able to get a better estimate of how much abstract category information is contained in both ITC and PFC (for more information about PFC's role in other categorization tasks, see Nieder et al. 2002; Shima et al. 2007).
+Results from our analysis of abstract category information revealed that there is initially as much abstract category information in ITC as PFC, which was not seen in the original analyses by Freedman et al. (2003) due to the long length of the time periods used in their analyses as well as potential biases introduced by only using "selective" neurons when creating category-selective indices (see INTRODUCTION).